I am Rush Limbaugh, America's anchorman, and your host for life here on the one and only excellence in broadcasting network.

 We had this on the TV show.

-You pulled the string in the back of the Barbie doll and said, Math class is tough.
+You pulled the string in the back of the Barbie doll and said, math class is tough.

 Remember that?

-So I they they did they look we've folks, we have been lowering standards in this country all over the place in the name of equality and political correctness.
+Look, folks, we have been lowering standards in this country all over the place in the name of equality and political correctness.

-Uh let's let's go up to yeah, Blacksburg, Virginia.
+Let's go up to, yeah, Blacksburg, Virginia.

 This is Scott.